 Garanti Pension and Life, founded in 1992 in İstanbul, offers life insurance policies and private pensions.
 The company utilises its expertise in bancassurance (i.e., the relationship between an insurer and a bank pursuant to which the insurer uses the bank's sales channels in order to sell the insurer's insurance and pension products) to offer its insurance and pension products to the Bank's customers.
-In February 2013, Garanti Pension and Life became the leader of the sector by number of participants with 762,408 pension participants and an 18.5% market share according to the Pension Monitoring Centre (Emeklilik Gözetim Merkezi).
-Garanti Pension and Life managed a portfolio of TL 4.0 billion and held a 16.1% market share in pension fund assets under management as of 27 December 2013 according to the Pension Monitoring Centre.
+Garanti Pension and Life was the leader of the sector by number of participants with 870,953 pension participants and an 17.1% market share according to the Pension Monitoring Centre (Emeklilik Gözetim Merkezi) as of 26 December 2014.
+Garanti Pension and Life managed a portfolio of TL 5.6 billion and held a 16.1% market share in pension fund assets under management as of 26 December 2014 according to the Pension Monitoring Centre.
 In connection with its pensions business, the company earns income from fund management and administrative and entrance fees.

-In the life insurance business, as of 31 December 2013 the company had approximately 2 million insurance policies outstanding, on which business it generated TL 298 million in written premiums in 2013(TL 263 million in 2012).
-Garanti Pension and Life increased its direct premium production by 13.4% in 2013 as compared to 2012 (the increase in direct premium production in 2012 over 2011 was 9.3%) as published by the Turkey Insurance and Reinsurance and Retirement Companies Association (Türkiye Sigorta ve Reasürans ve Emeklilik Şirketleri Birliği).
-According to the Pension Monitoring Centre, Garanti Pension and Life ranked second in risk life in 2013, generating a significant portion of its premiums through alternative distribution channels, and it also held a 8.8% market share in written premiums in 2013.
+In the life insurance business, as of 31 December 2014 the company had approximately 1.8 million insurance policies outstanding, on which business it generated TL 319 million in written premia in 2014 (TL 298 million in premia in 2013).
+Garanti Pension and Life increased its direct premium production by 7% in 2014 as compared to 2013 and increased its market share to 9.9% as of 31 December 2014 as published by the Turkey Insurance and Reinsurance and Retirement Companies Association (Türkiye Sigorta ve Reasürans ve Emeklilik Şirketleri Birliği).
+According to the Pension Monitoring Centre, Garanti Pension and Life ranked second in risk life products as of December 2014, generating a significant portion of its premiums through alternative distribution channels.